 The FW grade indicates a failing grade because the student has ceased to participate in the class sometime after the withdrawal deadline.
 The FW grade is treated in the same manner as an F grade for the purposes of calculating grade point average, course repetition, and academic standings for probation/dismissal.
-Upon petition original F will remain but will not be computed in grade point average.
+Upon petition original F

-Incomplete
+I Incomplete